brittonhayes/krusty/README.md

 # Krusty 🦀

 > Krusty looks through directories for files you haven't modified in a while
-> that could be taking up that precious space.
+> that could be taking up that sweet, sweet hard drive space.

 ## Installation